Luxury Student Accommodation Bristol

 Athenian (Bristol Harbourside)

-When Greek food is done well there is very little that can compete with it, from any part of the world!
 The Athenian might just be the best souvlaki and gyro you can get anywhere in the UK!
 Located down on the harbourside, alongside many other small and independent restaurants in converted shipping containers, make sure you take advantage of the Halloumi or pork gyros, they are incredibly delicious, packed full of tasty salad, and lashings of tsatsiki.

 Pinkman’s (Park Street)